BonzaiThePenguin/WikiSort/Chapter 4: Faster!.md

 <br/><br/>
 Next up, we are <i>technically</i> allowed to use extra memory storage and still have O(1) memory, as long as that storage is fixed in size.
 Giving the algorithm a fixed-size cache can speed up many of the common operations, and more importantly it'd allow us to perform a standard merge in situations where A fits within the cache:

-    for each chunk of the array of that size get the ranges for A and B if (A[last] <= B[first])
+    for each chunk of the array of that size, up to power_of_two get the ranges for A and B if (A[last] <= B[first])
             the data was already in order, so we're done!